-Here’s a developing list of B.C. municipalities and regional districts and where they fall on the issue of keeping bees.
+Here’s an incomplete list of B.C. municipalities and regional districts and where they fall on the issue of keeping bees.
 If your municipality is either not listed or doesn’t have a specific bee bylaw, you should call your city clerk or zoning department for more information.

 - B.C.’s Bee Regulation (NEW – part of Animal Health Act)

 - Coquitlam – As of 2017 still restricted to Agricultural A-3 and R-2 residential zones

 - Delta The website is balky: Look for Bylaw 6804

 - Kamloops It is also a “Bee City”.
 Also, see this EXCELLENT Kamloops Beekeepers handout.

 - Langley City – no specific regulation listed

 - Langley Township – Amended in 2015.
 See Section 100